kleynjan/sphinx-jinja-ext/README.md

-# Minimal Sphinx extension: embed Jinja expressions in RST/MyST documents
+# Minimal Sphinx extension: adds Jinja expressions to RST/MyST documents
 In general terms, this extension shows:
 1. How to define an new RST directive and add it to Sphinx.
 1. Given that directive, how to define and generate a new docutils node from it.